ignacioscl/nextjs-nestjs-boilerplate/README.md

-### Local para levantar front leyendo de variables de export y backend copiando el .env desde fuera del proyecto
+### Local setup to start the frontend reading from export variables and backend copying the .env from outside the project

 export BACKEND_BASE_URL=
 export AUTH_KEYCLOAK_ID=